365 Great South Road, Papakura 2113(Cnr Great South Road & Beach Road)

 This BESTPRACTICE® accredited clinic is fully equipped and open 7 days.

 We offer diagnostic, medical and surgical facilities and pet supplies.
-Phil Macleod, Director & Veterinarian heads the Companion animal vets, client service & veterinary nursing team.
+Phil Macleod leads our Companion animal vets, veterinary nursing and customer service teams.

 Farm, Lifestyle & Equine Services

-Our farm services are available 24 seven.
-Jason Fayers, Director & Veterinarian leads a team of dairy, lifestyle and equine vets.
+Our commercial farm and lifestyle farm services are available 24 seven.
+Jason Fayers leads our team of dairy, lifestyle and equine vets.

 Companion Animal Vets